api3dao/api3-dao/packages/dao/README.md

 }
 ```

-ID for `Api3Voting` app is different on different networks, so for `rinkeby` deployment
+id for `Api3Voting` app is different on different networks, so for `rinkeby` deployment
-you will need to first go to `contracts/ Api3Template.sol` and uncomment:
+you will need to go first to `contracts/ Api3Template.sol` and uncomment:

 ```
 //    Record below is ID for Rinkeby/Mainnet